 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

-- other fillings ideas: Nutella (heat it up slightly in a microwave or a bowl over a pan with simmering water so it has more spreadable consistency), butter and cinnamon sugar (spread 1 tbsp of soft butter on top of 3 of the circles, then sprinkle with mixture of caster sugar and cinnamon), your favourite jam or spread, mixed nuts, dried fruit, etc.
+- Other fillings ideas: Nutella (make sure it has spreadable consistency), butter and cinnamon sugar and butter, your favourite jam or spread, mixed nuts, dried fruit, etc.

-- for savoury version, reduce the sugar in the dough ingredients to 15 g.
+- For the savoury version, reduce the sugar in the dough ingredients to 15 g.
 Use your favourite pesto, tomato sauce, grated cheese and herbs for the filling.

 If you would like to receive any future recipes straight to your inbox, make sure to sign up to my mailing list!